yuhorizons/yuhorizons.github.io/recipes/movie.md

 * Duck tapes them and tie them to three (Bruised face).
 * --
 * Edwin:
 * I caught two bandets trying to rob my house.
-Please come and get them, they are tied to my tree/
+Please come and get them, they are tied to a tree infront of our house
 * ---
-* DIR-Police comes (Police car, poice, Policeman 3d)
+* DIR-Police comes (Police car, police, Policeman 3d)
+* DIR-So you are the bandets that has breaking into houses in the neighbourhood.
+We'll I'm so glad to put you behind bars!
 * DIR-Mei-"Remember, we are called the purglers, hence the cat hats"
 * DIR-Ming-"Shut up Mei"
 * ---